-It turns out it was a wise choice and we highly recommend it to anyone visiting Cardiff.
+It turns out it was a wise choice, and we highly recommend it to anyone visiting Cardiff.

-Today the area shows little resemblance to it’s colourful past and has become one of Europe’s largest waterfront developments.
+Today the area shows little resemblance to its colourful past and has become one of Europe’s most significant waterfront developments.

-Completed in 2000 the Cardiff Bay Barrage transformed the area.
-The barrage effectively created a 200 Hectare freshwater lake and the bay as it is today sprung up around it.
+Completed in 2000, the Cardiff Bay Barrage transformed the area.
+The barrage effectively created a 200 Hectare freshwater lake, and the bay as it is today sprung up around it.

-If it’s all too much; buses also run from the city centre to the heart of the bay.
+If it’s all too much, buses also run from the city centre to the heart of the bay.

 Bimbling on Cardiff Bay

-A point to note and you can probably see in the pictures the whole area is flat and fully accessible in a wheelchair.
+A point to note, and you can probably see in the pictures the whole area is flat and fully accessible in a wheelchair.

-We moved on down to the waterfront
+We moved on down to Cardiff Bay waterfront

-Do you know when you go on holiday abroad and the vendors shout about their boat trips from the quayside; Cardiff Bay is like that!
+Do you know when you go on holiday abroad, and the vendors shout about their boat trips from the quayside, Cardiff Bay is like that!

 It genuinely does feel like you’re abroad being enticed onto the boat trips.

-Once we’d rested for a while we bimbled our way around some of the buildings which make up the Cardiff Bay waterfront:
+Once we’d rested for a while, we bimbled our way around some of the buildings which make up the Cardiff Bay waterfront:

 Click For More About The Pierhead Building